schuang/mpi-tutorial/docs/source/slides/mpi-part2.md

 - MPI has hundreds of functions

-    - Mostly likely you need only a small subset of them
+    - In many cases, one needs only a small subset of them (around 10-20)

-- Variations of the "same" functionality
+- Heads up for the variations of "similar" functionalities, but with better performance

     - `MPI_Send()` (blocking) vs. `MPI_Isend()` (non-blocking)

+    - Code may be a bit more complex, but the performance or scalability gain may pay off

 - The interface is quite consistent

-    - Once you get passed the first few MPI functions, the rest is "easy" to follow
+    - Once you get passed the first few MPI functions, the rest $O(100)$ are "easy" to follow

-# How to construct an MPI program
+# How to construct an MPI program (by examples)

-## Consider solving a 1-D heat equation PDE
+## 1-D heat equation (as an example)

+Math model -- partial differential equation in space $x$ and time $t$:
 $$
 \frac{\partial \phi}{\partial x} = \alpha\frac{\partial^2 \phi}{\partial x^2}
 $$